The Trinity of God

 The Holy Spirit is the Spirit of the Father, but the Son Jesus has His own Spirit as well (See Comments Matthew 27:50, and Acts 16:7).
 The Lord Jesus is God the Man, and in His humanity, He has Spirit, Soul, and Body.
 Therefore, the Son Jesus in His complete humanity as Spirit, Soul, and Body is One Person within the Trinity of God (See Comments Matthew 27:50 Comments Luke 23:46).
 So, the Holy Spirit is the Spirit of the Father Himself, but when talking about the Spirit of the Lord Jesus Christ, this is the beloved Son of God’s Spirit, which is not the same.
 Each has their own duty and authority, two Spirits but One together within the Trinity.
 Don’t forget that the earth is the footstool of the Father, both Spirits will be on earth, and each has its own responsibility.
 When we invite the Holy Spirit to come, the Holy Spirit will work in our hearts and minds.
 The Holy Spirit’s duty is to testify to our hearts and minds about the Lord Jesus.
 When we invite the Spirit of the beloved Son of God to come as well, He will work straight in our soul to enlighten and give understanding for the work we do.
 Our petitions are taken to the Lord Jesus Himself through His Spirit, who then presents them to the Father on our behalf.

-The Trinity of God makes the Bible complete, and we cannot leave out any one of the Three (Father, Son Jesus Christ, or Holy Spirit), but the Father is first (See Comments Matthew 20:23).
+The Trinity of God makes the Bible complete, and we cannot leave out any one of the Three: Father, Son Jesus Christ, or Holy Spirit, but the Father is first (See Comments Matthew 20:23).

 Why is Faith in the Trinity of God Important for a Christian?

 A human cannot be saved alone without the Trinity of God.
-The soul and spirit of a human need the Trinity faith guideline, which is the Holy Son Jesus who has all in His humanity (the Trinity of God and the human’s three dimensions); all humans will be saved through faith in the Lord Jesus Christ the beloved Son of God.
+The soul and spirit of a human need the Trinity faith guideline, which is the Holy Son Jesus who has all in His humanity: the Trinity of God and the human’s three dimensions; all humans will be saved through faith in the Lord Jesus Christ the beloved Son of God.
 If you call yourself a believer, you must believe in the Trinity of God.
 The God of Three is the base for believers’ faith.
-Matthew 3:16 tells us that “Jesus when He was baptized, went up straightaway from the water: and behold, the heavens were opened unto Him, and he (John the Baptist) saw the Spirit of God descending as a dove, and coming upon Him.”
+Matthew 3:16 tells us that “Jesus, having been baptized, ascended immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending as a dove, alighting upon Him.”
 The water baptism of the Lord Jesus is a clear testimony of the Trinity of God in the Bible when all Persons of the Trinity (God the Father, God the Son Jesus, and God the Holy Spirit) testify together to the entire humanity (See Comments Matthew 3:16).

 BCF Comments Related to the Trinity of God